ZeMingoh233/LasMonjas/README.md

 ### BigChungus
   - Player bigger and slower than the others.
 ### TheChosenOne
-  - Uppon death will force his killer to report his body
+  - Upon death will force his killer to report his body
   - It has an option to configure the report delay time
 ### Performer
   - His death triggers an alarm and an arrow reveals his corpse position